 ‘So where’s that food going to come from?’

 There was a collective intake of breath.

 Tony looked around, picked up his jacket, and told five people to follow him.
-They headed for the nearest Carrefour supermarket and stocked up with sandwiches, drinks, and water and paid for it on Tony’s credit card.
-Selling food onboard -sandwiches, assam laksa, even homemade muffins by the crew – became one of the ways we survived those early days.
+They headed for the nearest Carrefour supermarket and stocked up on sandwiches, drinks, and water, and paid for it with Tony’s credit card.
+Selling food onboard -sandwiches, Assam Laksa, even homemade muffins by the crew – became one of the ways we survived those early days.

-Check out some of our inflight materials below – inflight menus, catalogues, and more.
+Check out some of our inflight materials below – menus, catalogues, and more.